NAMTeam/namteam.github.io/content/docs/feature-guides/hybrid-railway/index.md

 ## Stub-to-Stub (STS) Crossing Construction Method

-The Hybrid Railway currently support L1 or 7.5m elevation for straight pieces (orthogonal and diagonal) as well as crossings that are initated with the *stub to stub (STS)* method of crossings.
+The Hybrid Railway currently supports L1 or 7.5m elevation for straight pieces (orthogonal and diagonal), as well as crossings that are initated with the *stub to stub (STS)* method of crossings.

 The STS method is very important for the construction of crosssings for the Hybrid Railway.
 Since the Hybrid Railway is a multi-network override in itself, the HRW crossings neet to use the Stub to Stub or STS method of making a crossing.
 A demonstration is below.